jupyterhub/jupyterhub/docs/source/reference/config-examples.md

 * JupyterHub is running on a server, accessed *only* via `HUB.DOMAIN.TLD:443`
 * On the same machine, `NO_HUB.DOMAIN.TLD` strictly serves different content, also on port `443`
-* `nginx` is used to manage the web servers / reverse proxy (which means that only nginx will be able to bind two servers to `443`)
+* `nginx` or `apache` is used as the public access point (which means that only nginx/apache will bind  to `443`)
-* After testing, the server in question should be able to score an A+ on the Qualys SSL Labs [SSL Server Test](https://www.ssllabs.com/ssltest/)
+* After testing, the server in question should be able to score at least an A on the Qualys SSL Labs [SSL Server Test](https://www.ssllabs.com/ssltest/)

 Let's start out with needed JupyterHub configuration in `jupyterhub_config.py`: